 The students are expected to read every night.
-Readers will go out on a Monday and are to be returned on Friday.
-Please ensure that students bring their book bag on Mondays and Fridays.
-The students have Reading Diaries which are used to record the titles of books they have read.
+They will be responsible for changing their take-home books on Mondays, Wednesdays and Fridays, however students are welcome to do so more often, should they wish.
+Please ensure that students bring their book bag whenever they change their books.
 Parents are encouraged to listen to and read with their child and sign the diary each night.